Bicycle-sharing system: Dockless bikes

 However, the rapid growth vastly outpaced immediate demand and overwhelmed Chinese cities, where infrastructure and regulations were not prepared to handle a sudden flood of millions of shared bicycles.

 Not needing docking stations that may require city planning and building permissions, the system spread rapidly on a global scale.
 At times dockless bike-sharing systems have been criticized as rogue systems instituted without respect for local authorities.
 In many cities entrepreneurial companies have independently introduced this system, despite a lack of adequate parking facilities.
 City officials lack regulation experience for this mode of transportation and social habits have not developed either.
 In some jurisdictions, authorities have confiscated "rogue" dockless bicycles that are improperly parked for potentially blocking pedestrian traffic on sidewalks and in other cases new laws have been introduced to regulate the shared bikes.

 In some cities Deutsche Bahn's Call a Bike has Call a Bike fix system, which has fixed docking stations versus the flex dockless version, some systems are combined into a hybrid of third and fourth generation systems.
 Some Nextbike systems are also a 3rd and 4th generation hybrid.
 With the arrival of dockless bike shares, there were in 2017 over 70 private dockless bikeshares operating a combined fleet of 16 million share bikes according to estimates of Ministry of Transport of China.
 Beijing alone has 2.35 million share bikes from 15 companies.

 In the United States, many major metropolitan areas are experimenting with dockless bikeshare systems, which have been popular with commuters but subject to complaints about illegal parking.

-Goals

-People use bike-share for various reasons.
-Cost and time are primary motivators for using bike-sharing programs, in particular the perceived cost of travel and time saved traveling.
-Some who would otherwise use their own bicycle have concerns about theft, vandalism, parking, storage, and maintenance.